fzankl/gitbook-plugin-flexible-alerts/README.md

 If alerts do not look as expected, check if your `book.json` as well as alerts in Markdown are valid according to this documentation.

 ## Changelog

+02/24/2019 - Added support for Internet Explorer 11

 01/07/2019 - Moved complete icon definition to pluginsConfig section